 So you want to know what are the sewing basics?
-Well like anything new it can sometimes be hard to know where to start.
-Here I will break the sewing basics into beginners'
+Well, like anything new, it can sometimes be hard to know where to start.
+Here I will break the sewing basics into beginners' tools, simple hand stitching, and starting to sew on a machine.

-You don't need a lot of tools to get you started, especially if you are on a budget, but a few sewing basics will make your sewing a little easier.
-You can buy quality items individually or look for inexpensive starter kits that include pins, needles, tape measures and scissors.
+You don't need a lot of tools or sewing supplies to get you started, especially if you are on a budget, but a few sewing basics will make your sewing a little easier.
+You can buy quality items individually or look for inexpensive starter kits that include pins, needles, tape measures, and scissors.

 General Sewing Basics Tools

-- Cutting Tools - Fabric scissors, snippers, cheap scissors for cutting paper.
+- Cutting Tools - Fabric scissors, snippers, and cheap scissors for cutting paper.
+One of the most used sewing tool will be your sewing scissors.
+A rotary cutter and mat is useful for quilting.

 - Measuring Tools - Ruler, tape measures.